 It also provides them with the ammunition they crave to keep us as a people divided.
 To stop what they fear, the coming together of white, black, and brown.
 The coalition of the righteous.

 “The more we’re thrown into conflict with each other through engineered distrust, the less able we are to unite against those responsible.”

-The economic and social foundation of this society is built on the marginalization of and economic and social oppression of the poor in general and people of color specifically and it won’t be until America is made to comes to the realization that it seriously take on the problem of the systematic racism that has permeated this country for four hundred years it will always run the risk of exploding as it has this week
+The economic and social foundation of this society is built on the marginalization of and economic and social oppression of the poor in general and people of color specifically, and it won’t be until America is made to realizes that it seriously take on the problem of the systematic racism that has permeated this country for four hundred years it will always run the risk of exploding as it has this week

 We are the voice of the many.

 We judge each other for who we are and what we do.